 Barry’s office was in Century City right next to the mall.
 I wore a purple skirt with panty hoes, a long sleeve collard shirt and black heels.
 I was nervous yet excited.
 Still, I was a couple of minutes late because of traffic even though I gave myself what I thought was ample of time.
 I think that’s how it works in life…you try so hard to make a good impression but you still manage to screw up.
 Barry didn’t care and said it was no big deal.

-My first day was memorable.
-Throughout the day, I learned what I was expected to do like answering phone calls and checking emails.
+On one of my first days there, I learned what I was expected to do like answering phone calls and checking emails.
 It was a Friday, and my hours were from 9am- 7pm.
 But, around 7pm, Barry walked in and asked me if I could stay a little longer.
 I said sure.
 Then he explained that he had a flat tire and if I could find a tire shop.
 He walked over to his desk and started talking on the phone.
 It sounded important.
 So, I looked up tire shops and everything was closed.
 I mean it was Friday night…then he told me he had Triple A after I interrupted his phone call.
 Then he looked at my face and saw how I was struggling.
 LOL Then he said, “Frshta, if your mom was in this situation…what would you do?…Now whatever you would do for her..do for me..”
 LOL So I called Triple A and when the guy finally got to the building, he was lost.
 But, it was my first day and I had no idea where anything was.
 Barry sent me down to his car so Triple A can check it but I didn’t even know what kind of car he had….oh and the car was actually a rental.
 So here I am in the under ground parking lot looking for a car with a flat tire with the Triple A guy on the phone..trying to give him directions.
 Finally, Triple A guy found me…he was a weird man that made me uncomfortable…so Barry came down…because they needed his I.D….and guess what…they couldn’t even change the tire because the rental didn’t have a spare.
 I offered to give Barry a ride but he said he was fine.

 I was told I could leave, so I went to the elevator to get to the floor where my car was.